Click here for the home page

 For many Romans the Golden House was too much.
 Not only did they resent the luxury of it, they hated having to walk all the way around the park (a detour of about two miles) to get to the other side of the city.
 At the same time Nero's extravagance undid his positive accomplishments.
 He gambled for enormous stakes, showered gladiators and actors with unheard-of prizes (a farm, a city block, or a ship), and went to picnics with a train of 1,000 carriages, drawn by silver-shod mules.
 To pay for all this and the army's wages he started killing wealthy landowners and confiscated their estates; he also raised taxes back to their former levels, looted temple treasuries, and debased the gold and silver coinage.
 Meanwhile, Seneca was accused of plotting against Nero and forced to commit suicide.

 We often look at the Roman emperors as history's most notorious rogue's gallery.
 Edward Gibbon described them in his monumental work, The Decline and Fall of the Roman Empire, with these words: "The dark unrelenting Tiberius, the furious Caligula, the feeble Claudius, the profligate and cruel Nero, the beastly Vitellius, and the timid inhuman Domitian, are condemned to everlasting infamy."
-In fact, the vices of Caligula became the plot behind an X-rated movie in 1981.
+Some readers may remember how the vices of Caligula became the plot behind an X-rated movie in 1979.
 However, we should remember that these were men who had supreme power and the resources of the known world at their fingertips; if we were put in such a position, how many of us could resist the temptation to act the same way?
 H. G. Wells explained it thusly:

 "These various Caesars and their successors and their womenkind were probably no worse essentially than most weak and passionate human beings, but they had no real religion, being themselves gods; they had no wide knowledge on which to build high ambitions, their women were fierce and often illiterate, and they were under no restraints of law or custom.
 They were surrounded by creatures ready to stimulate their slightest wishes and to translate their vaguest impulses into action.
 What are mere passing black thoughts and angry impulses with most of us became, therefore, deeds with them.
 Before a man condemns Nero as a different species of being from himself, he should examine his own secret thoughts very carefully."(13)

 Anyway, discontent soon rose to the boiling point.
-The governors who ran the provinces were also fed up with Nero.
 Things were particularly bad in Britain, which had not yet settled into the docility Rome liked to see.
 In 59 Praesutagus, Rome's client king of the Iceni tribe (in East Anglia), died and left a will that divided his land: half of it went to his two daughters, and the other half went to Nero.
 He thought that by buying off Nero he could avoid the total confiscation of his estate, but the Roman governor grabbed all the Iceni land anyway.
 When Praesutagus' widow, Queen Boudicca (also spelled Boadicea) objected, the Romans stripped and flogged her and raped her daughters.

 The Roman governor came back from a successful campaign in north Wales to find most of Britain in arms against him.
 The legion at Lindum had already been badly cut up, and for some reason the one at Isca refused to move (later its commander killed himself to avoid facing a trial for this).
 The governor took the other two legions into the Midlands, and there Boudicca came to grief, perhaps because fellow queen Cartimandua remained loyal to the Romans.
 In the resulting battle, the Britons outnumbered the Romans four to one, but again Roman discipline won the day.
 Boudicca and her daughters took poison to escape further dishonor at Roman hands, the entire Iceni tribe was enslaved, and famine swept the land because the war had interrupted farming.
 However, in the investigation that followed the rebellion, Rome realized that the British grievances were genuine, so future governors went more easy on the natives.
 Ironically, this leniency Romanized the Britons faster than the previous harsh policy.